kehindeoloruntayo/Amebo-blog/ReadME.md

-# _Project one_
+# _Amebo blog_
-### _Project one is a website where you get your lastest breaking news, celebrity gossips, business news, foreign news and sport news_
+### _Amebo blog is a website where you get your lastest breaking news, celebrity gossips, business news, foreign news and sport news_

 ## Technology used
 * _GIT_